PHILADELPHIA REFLECTIONS

 Bockus

 This is the reason that Henry Bockus and Jonathan Rhoads were sitting at the same table, some time around 1975.
-Bockus had written a famous multi-volume textbook of gastroenterology which had an unusually long run because it was published before World War II and had no competition during the War or for several years afterward; to a generation of physicians, his name was almost synonymous with gastro-enterology.
+Bockus had written a famous multi-volume textbook of gastroenterology which had an unusually long run because it was published before World War II and had no competition during the War or for several years afterward; to a generation of physicians, his name was almost synonymous with gastroenterology.
 In addition, he was a gifted speaker, quite capable of keeping an audience on the edge of their chairs, even though after the speech it might be difficult to recall just what he had said.
 On this particular evening, the silver-haired oracle might have been just a wee bit tipsy.

 Jonathan Rhoads had likewise written a textbook, about Surgery, and had similarly been president of dozens of national and international surgical societies.
 He devised a technique of feeding patients intravenously which has been the standard for many decades, and in his spare time had been a member of the Philadelphia School Board, a dominant trustee of Bryn Mawr and Haverford Colleges, and the provost of the University of Pennsylvania.
-Not the medical school, the whole university, and is said to have been one of the best provost of the University of Pennsylvania ever had.
-When he was President of of the American Philosophical Society, he engineered its endowment from three million to ten times that amount.
+Not the medical school, the whole university, and is said to have been one of the best provosts of the University of Pennsylvania ever had.
+When he was President of the American Philosophical Society, he engineered its endowment from three million to ten times that amount.
 For all these accomplishments, he was a man of few words, unusual courtesy -- and a huge appetite in keeping with his rather huge farmboy physical stature.
-On the evening in question, he was busy shovelling food.
+On the evening in question, he was busy shoveling food.

 "Hey, Rhoads, wherrseriland?".
 Jonathan's eyes rose to the questioner, but he kept his head bowed over his plate.